burakkuru5534/movie-api-case/README.md

 Used golang testing library to test the apis.
 Used postman to test the apis.
 Used golang testing library also to test the apis.
+Used docker to containerize the application.
+Used kubernetes to deploy the application.